Medical Profile Model: Scientific and Practical Applications in Healthcare: Profile Model Applications

 When designing a service for a real-time use case scenario, the response time is a primary consideration.
 In the above-listed steps, the most time-consuming one is the transformer-model inference.
 It depends on the computation device specification, for instance with NVIDIA Tesla V100 GPU it takes on average $6.6~\si{\milli\second}$ to process a single query.
 The CPU version is roughly ten times slower - $68.6~\si{\milli\second}$ per request, but for the pilot period, even this performance is enough to manage our current workload.
 For smooth deployment, we packed the whole service into a docker image, separating it from the database.
 In such a way, the application allows horizontal scaling under increasing load by running more processing containers that share a single database located in another container.

 Another concern to address is the stability monitoring of the hosted model.
-For this, we selected Population Stability Index (PSI)~ \cite{siddiqi2012credit}, which measures the difference between model score distributions on development and production sets.
-Weekly basis tracking of the PSI allows quickly detect an unexpected model behavior to reduce financial and time loss.
+For this, we selected Population Stability Index (PSI)~\cite{siddiqi2012credit}, which measures the difference between model score distributions on development and production sets.
+Weekly monitoring of the PSI allows for quickly detecting an unexpected model behavior to reduce financial and time loss.